 Maximus is a name synonymous with Bennett Lane Winery (both a red and white wine).
 It is named after the 2nd century Roman Emperor Magnus Maximus.
-The owners have a collection of ancient European coins and each of their wine has an image of an old Roman coin on the label.
-Several original coins dating from several thousand years ago are displayed in the tasting room.
-The 2007 White Maximus is an interesting blend of Sauvignon Blanc, Chardonnay and a touch of Muscat.
-They call this their “white feasting wine”.
-Definitely serve chilled – its perfect to drink on a hot summer’s day.
+Randy and Lisa have a collection of ancient European coins and each of their wines features an image of an old Roman coin on the label.
+Several original coins dating from several thousand years ago are displayed in a case hanging on the wall in the tasting room.
+The 2007 Bennett Lane White Maximus is an interesting blend of Sauvignon Blanc, Chardonnay and a touch of Muscat.
+In the past, staff have told us this is their “white feasting wine”.
+Definitely serve chilled – it is ideal to drink on a hot summer’s day.
 It is crisp and light with touches of stone fruit including white peach and nectarine.
-The 2005 Reserve Chardonnay comes from Carneros – nice crème Brule aspects, toasted nuts and a smooth creaminess towards the finish.
+The 2005 Reserve Chardonnay comes from Carneros – offering notes of crème Brule and toasted nuts.
+A smooth creaminess lingers towards the finish.

-Of special note is their non vintage extremely limited production desert wine; you won’t find this blend of desert wine anywhere else in the Napa Valley.
-They blend Cabernet Sauvignon, Petite Sirah and Carignane (an unusual varietal in the Napa scene – originally hails from Spain) to form a unique flavored wine with notes of fig and cherry on the palate.
+Of special note is their non-vintage extremely limited production dessert wine; you won’t find this blend of dessert wine anywhere else in the Napa Valley.
+They blend Cabernet Sauvignon, Petite Sirah and Carignane (an unusual variety in the Napa scene – originally hails from Spain) to form a unique flavored wine with notes of fig and cherry on the palate.
 The dark chocolate and black cherry aromas also continue onto the palate but are more subtle than on the bouquet.